 Thanks to Sales Force, it’s common to hear that it takes 6-8 touches to generate a viable sales lead.
 In other words, you need to have some sort of interaction with a potential customer 6-8 times before they’ll even consider buying from you.

-But that statistic is from 2015 and more recently I’m hearing 15+ interactions, particular for digital businesses.
+But that statistic is from 2015 and more recently I’ve heard it takes 15+ interactions, particular for digital businesses.

 I’m willing to bet that most of you are giving up before getting that far along.
 Am I right?